 12 - Shoulder to Wrist

-TIP: AC Joint to wrist with slight bend in the arm, walking tape along the arm to the wrist bone.
+TIP: With the arm down to your side and relaxed, measure AC joint to wrist (marked during #2), walking tape along the arm to the wrist bone.

 13 - Collar to Navel (Front) [CRITICAL!
 Recheck this measurement multiple times if needed!]